On the convergence of critical points on real algebraic sets and applications to optimization: Main results

 while letting $\mu \downarrow 0$.
 The unconstrained minimization~\eqref{unconstrained_semi-algebraic_optim} assumes the existence of a strictly feasible point (known as \textit{Slater's condition}~\cite{NW06}), as follows. \begin{assumption} There exists an $x$ such that $g_i(x) > 0$ for all $i=1,\ldots,r$. \end{assumption}

 If there exists a local optimal solution $x^*$ to~\eqref{poly_optim}, then a local optimal solution of~\eqref{unconstrained_semi-algebraic_optim}, denoted by $x(\mu)$, should be close to $x^*$ for sufficiently small positive $\mu$.
-This is the basis of current IPMs~\cite{NN94} that has been successfully applied to linear (\LO) and semi-definite optimization (\SDO)~\cite{Kl02,W97}.
-The trajectory of the local minimizers of the log-barrier function leads to the notion of a central path. \begin{notation} For the ease of exposition, we define the \textit{algebraic boundary} of $S$ by
+Computing local minimizers of the log-barrier function is the basis of modern IPMs, that been successfully applied to linear optimization (\LO)~\cite[Chapter~5]{CRT06}, \SDO~\cite[Chapter~5]{Kl02}, conic optimization~\cite[Chapter~3]{NN94}, and general \NO~\cite[Chapter~19]{NW06}.
+A special trajectory of local minimizers of the log-barrier function leads to the notion of a central path, as defined in~\cite[Page~72]{FM90}. \begin{notation} For the ease of exposition, we define the \textit{algebraic boundary} of $S$ by

 and the \textit{algebraic interior} of $S$ by